Master of Science (M.S.) Major in Exercise Science (Thesis Option)

 ESS 5328.
 Principles of Endurance Training.

 ESS 5344.
-The Science of Teaching in Health and Human Performance.
+Science of Sport Coaching and Teaching.

 ESS 5346.
 Research Methods in Health and Human Performance.